-On campus, vendors attending the annual MTSU Volunteer Fair recently included Health Promotion, EXL (experiential learning) and the MTSU Stormwater Program, among others.
+On campus, vendors attending the annual event included Health Promotion, Experiential Learning and the MTSU Stormwater Program, among others.

 More than 20 companies and departments participated in the four-hour event under one large tent in the Student Union Commons, seeking volunteer help from new and returning MTSU students.